yasenstar/ArchiMate_SABSA/06_Modeling_Contextual_Security_Architecture/README.md

 ## 6.2 Business Risk

-Risk, threats, vulnerabilities, and opportunities can be modeled at the Business and Strategy level using the orthodox ArchiMate approach discussed in [Chapter 4.3](../04_Align_SABSA_and_ArchiMate_Framework/README.md#43-risk--security-modeling-in-the-archimet-specification)
+- Risk, threats, vulnerabilities, and opportunities can be modeled at the Business and Strategy level using the orthodox ArchiMate approach discussed in [Section 4.3](../04_Align_SABSA_and_ArchiMate_Framework/README.md#43-risk--security-modeling-in-the-archimet-specification)
+- The Security Overlay adds stereotyps(«») of motivational layer elements for this purpose, introduced in [Section 5.5](../05_Motivation_Aspect/README.md#55-impact-threat-vulnerability-and-risk)

 ## 6.3 Business Process/Function/Interaction

 ## 6.4 Business Roles and Actors